 After three months, the OBGYN doctor performs a confirmation test in which a dye and special type of x-ray are used to make sure the inserts are in place and the fallopian tubes are completely blocked.

 Unlike birth control pills, patches, rings and some forms of IUDs, Essure does not contain hormones that interfere with the natural menstrual cycle.
 A woman’s periods should more or less continue in their natural state.

 One of many birth control options, an IUD is a “T”-shaped birth control device placed inside the uterus to prevent pregnancy.
 Before the procedure, the OBGYN doctor may test for pregnancy and for sexually transmitted infections or other infections to make sure it is safe for the patient to get an IUD.
 If a patient has any kind of pelvic infection, she may need treatment before getting an IUD.
 Before and during the procedure, the doctor explains the procedure, risks and benefits of the IUD.
+The doctor will let you know about possible birth control side effects.
 The patient may also be given a pain reliever, such as ibuprofen.

 The OBGYN doctor:

 - Has the patient lie on the exam table as she would for a pelvic exam or Pap test

 - Swabs the cervix with antiseptic

 - Inserts a probe through the cervix to determine how far the IUD should go into the uterus

 - Loads the IUD into an insertion tube, which flattens the arms of the IUD forming the top of the “T”

 - Inserts the IUD through the cervix into the uterus